Abqari63/profile-react-tailwind/README.md

 # Summary

-Developed a fully responsive Profile page with React.js and TailwindCSS with Demo data made available on 'Data/content.json' It has following components as below:
+Developed a fully responsive profile page with React.js and TailwindCSS with Demo data made available on 'Data/content.json' It has following components as below:

 **1) Nav.jsx:** This component as the name suggest for the navbar styled with Tailwind CSS, it contains logo and courses button.